Count on Us for Construction Law Issues

 Our real estate and construction attorneys have drafted and negotiated purchase and sales agreements.
 Specifically, those agreements have included high and mid-rise office buildings, multi-family apartment developments, bulk condominium units, and vacant land.

 In drafting and negotiating seller agreements, our law firm pays particular attention to due diligence.
-Accordingly, we carefully investigate possible environmental problems, title issues, zoning, and use issues, leasing activity, and outstanding construction litigation or claims.
+Accordingly, we investigate possible environmental problems, title issues, zoning and use cases, leasing activity, and outstanding construction litigation or claims.

-Our construction attorneys confer with local officials to determine whether there are violations of building or safety codes.
+Our construction attorneys confer with local officials to determine whether building or safety code violations exist.
 In addition, they work to ensure that the property conforms to zoning requirements.
 Often, a purchaser requires development approvals before finalizing the purchase -- our real estate attorneys can help.

-Talk to the construction lawyers at our law offices when facing a legal issue in Bucks County, Montgomery County, or the greater Philadelphia area.
+Talk to the construction lawyers at our law offices when facing a legal issue in Bucks, Delaware, Montgomery County, or the greater Philadelphia area.
 They'll offer support, whether contract negotiation, litigation, financing, or something else.
 We have convenient locations in Doylestown and Norristown.
-In addition to construction law expertise, our law firm can support you with various practice areas.
+In addition to construction law expertise, our law firm can support you in various practice areas.
 So call today to set up an appointment and get the legal knowledge you need to deliver the best outcome.

 Construction Law Attorneys